Arbazkhan4712/Python-Quarantine-Projects/Auto-BackUp-Drive/README.md

 # Auto-BackUp-Drive
-It will automatically backup your data into a usb drive using python
+It will automatically backup your data into a USB drive using python.
+It can also detect if a USB Drive is Connected or Not.

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)                  [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)          [![PyPI license](https://img.shields.io/pypi/l/ansicolortags.svg)](https://pypi.python.org/pypi/ansicolortags/)